balloonjazz/CPTS-360-CYA-1/README.md

 Copies of my resume and cover letters
 A record of the positions applied to
 A reflection discussing decisions, performance, and career alignment

-All evidence of application submissions is located in the /applications/ directory.